takari/team-book/05-generations.md

 Generations support in TEAM allows for simple setups of Maven based builds to support continuous build as well as continuous deployment set ups.

 More to come here shortly.
-We can take some stuff from blog posts and more.